Can Traditional Herbal Medicine Help With COVID-19?

-According to the New York Times, the Chinese government told doctors to prescribe in addition to antiviral drugs to use traditional medicine like Andrographis paniculata in Hospitals in China are becoming overwhelmed by the number of people flocking to their doors since the pneumonia-like COVID-19 (Coronavirus) outbreak. ref 1.
+According to the New York Times, to manage COVID-19, the Chinese government advised doctors to prescribe traditional medicines in addition to antiviral drugs.
+Herbs like Andrographis paniculata are used in Hospitals in China as overwhelming numbers of people flocking to their doors since the pneumonia-like COVID-19 (SARS-CoV- 2) outbreak. ref 1.
 Natural compounds found in some herbs may reduce the risk of catching a virus and make it difficult for the virus to live in your body.
 However, herbs do not totally eliminate the risk. ref 2, 3.

 Germs don’t fly they hitchhike